 Improve customer retention

-We know that satisfied customers are more likely to retain longer and spend more.
+We know that satisfied customers are more likely to return and spend 67% more.
 This is significant.
-It can be an average of seven times cheaper to retain an existing customer than acquire a new one, and maximizing the customer lifetime value (CLTV) means more profit for your business.
+It can be six to seven times cheaper to retain an existing customer than acquire a new one, and maximizing the customer lifetime value (CLTV) means more profit for your business.

 Retention Rate = [(End Customers – New Customers)/Start Customers]*100